Suggested

 A great way to focus it would be to discuss the role of alcohol in the play

-the ways in which the play seems to refer to Native Americans.
-Ms.
+ways in which the play seems to refer to Native Americans.
+You may not

-prominently in Virgil's Aeneid, book 4.
-How do you account for
+Virgil's Aeneid, book 4.
+How do you account for the difference?

-the difference?
-Thinking about cave imagery will strengthen the
+Thinking about cave imagery will strengthen the connection.
+This is

-- Gonzalo makes a famous statement in The Tempest
+Gonzalo makes a famous statement in The Tempest about the ideal

-down Shakespeare’s sources for this statement and analyze the ways in
+Shakespeare’s sources for this statement and analyze the ways in which the

 especially Montaigne’s “Of Cannibals.”

-We will discuss this topic and the previous one in class, but that will be so
+discuss this topic and the previous one in class, but that will be so late

-masque of Iris and Ceres to Doctor Faustus's conjuring of Helen in Marlowe's
+Prospero's masque of Iris and Ceres to Doctor Faustus's conjuring of Helen

-play.
-The topic will require thinking about magic and about the close
+in Marlowe's play.
+The topic will require thinking about magic and about

-connections between Prospero and Faustus.
-Faust might provide an
+the close connections between Prospero and Faustus.
+Faust might

 - Write a paper about Prospero as a father.